 “If you can’t pay cash, you really can’t afford it.”

 I remember when we moved from an 1100 square foot condo into a three-story house, I was dying to fill up the rooms so our home could feel, well, homey.
 Nope.

 I was skeptical about this rule, but it wasn’t until after we were married and joined our finances that it really sunk in.
-At first I thought, why not finance a car?
+At first, I thought, why not finance a car?
 Car repairs?
 A cruise?
-But right around the time we got married, retailers started offering services buy-now-pay-later services (like Afterpay and Affirm) in which you can finance even the tiniest purchase and I saw how damaging it can be to someone's personal money.
+But right around the time we got married, retailers started offering services buy-now-pay-later services (like Afterpay and Affirm) in which you can finance even the tiniest purchase and I saw how damaging it can be to someone's personal money situation.
 (I'm not a fan of BNPL services.
 Here's a great article on why.)